chutrunganh/Stock-Trading-Platform/docs/techStack/techStack_1.md

 However, we need to be careful when implementing the login function.
 If we check the email first, if not exist then throw error, if exist then calculate the hash of input password and compare again the password stored in database, we can introduce a **timing attack** vulnerability.

-An attacker can determine if an email exists in the database by measuring the time it takes to respond to the login request, like in case the web immediately respone, attacker can know that the email does not exist in the database, and if the web takes a long time to respond (since it  need to slow hash the provided password and compare it with the hashed password in the database), attacker can know that the email exists in the database.
+An attacker can determine if an email exists in the database by measuring the time it takes to respond to the login request, like in case the web immediately response, attacker can know that the email does not exist in the database, and if the web takes a long time to respond (since it  need to slow hash the provided password and compare it with the hashed password in the database), attacker can know that the email exists in the database.

-To prevent this, **always** perfrom password hashing, even if the email does not exist in the database.
+To prevent this, **always** perform password hashing, even if the email does not exist in the database.
 This way, the time it takes to respond to the login request will be the same regardless of whether the email exists or not.

 ```javascript
 export const loginUserService = async (email, password) => {